Egypt·24 October - 3 November 2025

 PHOTO20241028141217

-Early this morning, consider a hot air balloon ride over the west bank of Luxor.
-You can appreciate the sunrise view while flying over the mountains of the Valley of Kings, with the monuments floating below.
+Early this morning, consider opting for a hot air balloon ride over the west bank of Luxor.
+You'll appreciate the sunrise view while flying over the mountains of the Valley of Kings, with the monuments floating by below.

-After breakfast, we'll check out of our hotel and visit the Karnak temple complex, comprising a mix of crumbling temples, pylons, chapels, and other buildings.
-It's the second most visited sight after the Pyramids.
-Construction began on the complex nearly 4,000 years ago.
+After breakfast, we'll check out of our hotel and visit the Karnak temple complex, featuring a collection of deteriorating temples, pylons, and chapels built over 4,000 years ago.

 Next, we'll visit the stunning Luxor temple—your jaw will surely drop in awe.
-Two pharaohs built the temple: Amenhotep III in the 14th century BC and King Ramses the Great.
+Two pharaohs built the temple: Amenhotep III in the 14th century BC and Ramesses II, also known as Ramesses the Great.

-After the temples, we'll stop at a jewelry store that sells cartouches and other well-made local products at all price ranges.
+After the temples, we'll stop at a jewelry store that sells cartouches (carved scrolls) and other well-made local products at all price ranges.

-Then, we'll drive an hour to arrive and check into our Dahabiya La Rose boat.
-We'll have a sumptuous lunch and sail up the Nile.
-Life on our traditional Egyptian boat is sublimely relaxing.
-One of the highlights of this trip is watching the Nile's banks gently glide by.
+We'll continue on and drive an hour to check into our Nile River cruise on the Dahabiya La Rose boat.
+We'll have a sumptuous lunch and start our sail up the Nile.
+Life on our traditional Egyptian boat will be a sublimely relaxing experience.

 Included